 Qualification levels in the UK massage industry vary but are usually expressed in levels between 3 and 5.
 Often this number has an Acronym in front of it signifying the training body that has developed the course.
 BTEC, ITEC and VTCT are the most common.
 All have the same criteria and should be equivalent to each other.

 My qualification in Soft Tissue Therapy is a B.T.E.C level 5.
+I also have additional qualifications in Scarwork™, Pregnancy and Oncology Massage.

 Here is a quick summary of the different levels available in the U.K –